Whispering (song)

-"Whispering" is a popular song, first published in 1920 by Sherman, Clay & Co., of San Francisco.
-The initial 1920 copyright and first publishing attributes the lyrics to Malvin Schonberger and the music to John Schonberger.
+"Whispering" is a popular song published in 1920 by Sherman, Clay & Co. of San Francisco.
+The 1920 copyright attributes the lyrics to Malvin Schonberger and the music to John Schonberger.
+Sheet music credits Richard Coburn and Vincent Rose as the lyricists.

+The song was first released by Paul Whiteman in September 1920 on Victor Records.

 Initial and enduring popularity

-"Whispering" was recorded by Paul Whiteman and his Ambassador Orchestra on August 23, 1920, for the Victor Talking Machine Company.
-His version was an eleven-week No. 1 hit in the United States, which stayed 20 weeks in the charts, and sold in excess of two million copies.
+"Whispering" was recorded by Paul Whiteman and his Ambassador Orchestra on August 23, 1920, for the Victor Talking Machine Company at their studios in Camden, New Jersey.
+Ferde Grofé arranged the composition and played piano on the recording.
+Whiteman's version was an eleven-week No. 1 hit in the United States, which stayed 20 weeks in the charts, and sold in excess of two million copies.
 In 2020, Whiteman's rendition was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".

 The song charted twice in the 1960s.
 In 1963, Irish singers the Bachelors had a hit with their version which went to the Top 20 in the UK.
-In 1964, after recording their hit "Deep Purple", American brother and sister singers Nino Tempo and April Stevens had a new hit with "Whispering".
-This version went to number eleven on the Hot 100 and number four on the Easy Listening chart.
+In 1964, after recording their hit "Deep Purple", American brother-and-sister vocal duo Nino Tempo & April Stevens had a new hit with "Whispering".
+This version went to number eleven on the Hot 100, number four on the Easy Listening chart, and number 17 in Canada.